-- 11. Safe working load, etc. are safe working load, allowable minimum angle and other restrictive conditions in case of the derrick systems, safe working load, maximum slewing radius and other restrictive conditions in case of the jib cranes, safe working load and other restrictive conditions deemed necessary by the Society in case of other machinery used for the loading and unloading of cargo, and safe working load and other restrictive conditions deemed necessary by the Society in case of the cargo ramps.
+- 11. Safe working load, etc. are safe working load, allowable minimum angle and other restrictive conditions in case of the derrick systems, safe working load, maximum slewing radius and other restrictive conditions in case of the jib cranes, safe working load and other restrictive conditions deemed necessary by the Society in case of other machinery used for the loading and unloading of cargo, and safe working load and other restrictive conditions deemed necessary by the Society in case of the restrictive conditions deemed necessary by the Society in case of other restrictive conditions deemed necessary by the Society in case of the cargo ramps.
 [See Guidance] - 12.
 Safe working load of a loose gear is the maximum allowable mass of cargoes specified by the Rules with which the loose gear can be used safely.
 It is abbreviated to "SWL" and expressed in tons (t).
 For cargo blocks, the safe working load is defined according to (1) or (2) below: - (1) The safe working load of a single sheave block is the maximum mass of cargoes that can be safely lifted by that block when it is suspended by its head fitting and the mass is secured to a wire rope passing round its sheave. - (2) The safe working load of a multiple sheave block is the maximum mass of cargoes that may be applied to its head fitting of the block. - 13.
 Derrick systems are installations for handling cargo by suspending the cargo from the top of the derrick boom fitted to derrick post or mast, including those specified in (1), (2) and (3) below: